unstoppabledomains/dev-docs/use-cases/send-receive-crypto-app.md

 ---
-title: Send and Receive Crypto Payments in Your App
+title: Send and Receive Crypto Payments in Your App | UD Developer Portal
 description: This page outlines the use case for sending and receiving crypto payments in your application.
 ---